-Students accepted to the University with a disability requiring reasonable academic accommodations may submit a Disability Accommodation application to their Program Advisor and it will be directed to the Disability Services Committee.
+Students accepted to the University with a disability requiring reasonable academic accommodations may submit a Disability Accommodation application to their Program Advisor and it will be directed to the Disability Services Committee, that will review the request and make a decision.
 Students will receive written notification by the Office of Student Services of accommodations offered and/or denied within six weeks.